-Man who shot and killed two women in 1994 executed in Georgia
+Scotty Morrow, who shot and killed two women in 1994, executed in Georgia

 Strapped to a gurney before he received the lethal injection, Morrow apologised to the families of the victims.
 He also apologised to his own family and friends and told them he loved them and added he hoped the families of the victims would find peace and forgiveness.
 He then took several deep breaths once the drug began flowing before he became still.

+Before his death at 9.38pm, Morrow chose a last meal not for the faint-hearted.

-Morrow requested a last meal of a hamburger with mayonnaise, two chicken and waffle meals, a pint of butter pecan ice cream, a bag of buttered popcorn, two all-beef franks, and a large lemonade.
+Morrow dined on a hamburger with mayonnaise, two chicken and waffle meals, a pint of butter pecan ice cream, a bag of buttered popcorn, two all-beef franks, and a large lemonade.

+While the meal ranks as one of the biggest last meals on death row, it pales in comparison to Texas inmate Steven Woods' 2011 request.

+Woods, who was executed by lethal injection in Texas for killing two people in 2001, ordered a mammoth 1kg of bacon, a large four-meat pizza, four fried chicken breasts, two drinks each of Mountain Dew, Pepsi, root beer, and sweet tea, two pints of ice cream, five chicken fried steaks, two hamburgers with bacon, fries, and a dozen garlic bread sticks with marinara on the side.

 Morrow was the first inmate put to death in Georgia this year.
 His execution came shortly after the US Supreme Court rejected a last-hour bid to block the death sentence from being carried out.